Top 30 Best Indian Bloggers in 2026

 - Projects: ShoutMeLoud, WPSutra, CoinSutra and more

 What Makes Him Unique: Harsh built the single largest resource library for Indian bloggers who want to learn SEO and monetization.
 His step-by-step WordPress tutorials have been the entry point for thousands of first-time bloggers in India.
+In March 2021 he sold ShoutMeLoud to a hosting company for $5.2 million, one of the largest publicly disclosed Indian blog exits, and he still leads the brand.

 Harsh Agrawal is an engineer by education and a content marketer by profession.
 He quit his job and chose his passion for blogging as a full-time occupation in 2008.

-Apart from ShoutMeLoud, he also owns other prominent blogs like CoinSutra, WPSutra, ShoutMeTech, and WPhostingDiscount.
+Apart from ShoutMeLoud, he also owns other prominent blogs like CoinSutra, WPSutra, ShoutMeTech, and WPHostingDiscount.
 Harsh is an avid adventurer who enjoys scuba diving, skydiving, and traveling.

 Return to the top bloggers list